BLIND CONTOUR DRAWING

 • To overcome stereotype ways of seeing and drawing.

 • To make the right brain more assertive and aware of the observable look of what we are drawing.
+We now use the the term r-mode thinking because brain science has broadened the learning to include more than the right hemisphere of the brain.

 • It demystifies drawing and learning to draw.
 Virtually anybody can improve their drawing ability with this method.
 Child who learn to do blind contour drawing before they are eight can be saved from the frustration of not knowing how to learn to draw better.
 In this lesson the children were told that today they are learning how to learn how to draw.